akhilub/DSA-Coding-Patterns/HeapNotes.md

 ```

 ## Min-Heap Property

+- All the children must be greater than or equal to its parent node

+- min-heap starts filling from
+  - top to bottom
+  - left to right

-In a min-heap, for any given element at index i:
+#### In a min-heap, for any given element at index i:

 - The element at index i is less than or equal to the elements at indices 2*i+1 and 2*i+2 (if they exist).